Video: Tips from an experienced host mum

 7 useful tips from a host mum to have a successful au pair stay

 Often we're so caught up in our own lives that we forget to look at things from the perspective of others.
 But taking this small step of shifting our perspective can make a huge difference in deciding how successfully the time goes with an au pair in the family.
-Hopefully, the following tips can be useful for you in managing your family's next au pair stay:

-1. Explain the customs of your country to your au pair so that she (or he) can fit into the new situation more easily
+1. Explain the customs of your country to your au pair

 It's very likely that your au pair is used to different types of food and also different meal times than in your country.
 Therefore it's very helpful if you introduce the habits and customs of your country to your au pair right at the beginning of the stay, so that she can adjust to them more quickly.
 It might also be a nice possibility if your au pair also showed some recipes or customs from her culture to your family so that she could also feel more at home.
 Remember that your au pair is a long way from home and is certainly missing her own traditions and food and especially her family and friends.